 Averted in Star Trek: Deep Space Nine with Worf/Jadzia and even more spectacularly with Odo/Kira, who had an entire episode devoted to getting them together and afterward were completely, utterly in love and acted like it, while still being their normal, fiery, Bad Ass, amazing selves.

-Averted in Chuck, where Chuck and Sarah are arguably more entertaining and watchable as a happy couple as they ever were when they wanted to be but couldn't for various reasons.
+Averted in Chuck, where Chuck and Sarah are more entertaining and watchable as a happy couple as they ever were when they wanted to be but couldn't for various reasons.

 The entire premise of Mad About You was the aversion of this trope.
 It focused on a generally happily married couple living in an apartment in New York City.
 It ran for 7 seasons.